Volentix/volentix_contracts/.github/CONTRIBUTING.md

 ## In Addition

-In addition to the `Volentix Standard Contribution File`, the following contains information specific to this project.
+Contribution to this repository is initially contolled by volentix admins but should eventually be voted on by qualified members of the community.
 ### Communication

-TODO: Need to add the communication channels to this file.
+sylvain@volentixlabs.com
 ## What We Are Looking For

-TODO: Add section for what the team is looking for.
+Suggestions for methodology, flow and code efficiency
 ## Styling

-TODO: Coding styles and conventions.